How to Master Narrative Writing in a Single Week

 ● Show them dealing with some problem or conflict to reveal their character

-Showing the main character in action dealing with a problem or a conflict begins the story’s movement forward – even if the problem is a minor one.
+Showing the main character in action dealing with a problem or conflict begins the story’s movement forward – even if the problem is minor.

-Moving on from the hook, your students will need to work to keep the reader engaged throughout the story.
+Moving on from the hook, your students must work to keep the reader engaged throughout the story.
 There are two main ways to do this, either make the characters interesting or make the events compelling.

 And, of course, there is a third option – do both!